flatpak/flatpak-docs/docs/introduction.rst

 Most flatpak commands are performed system-wide by default.
 To perform a command for the current user only, use the ``--user`` option.
 This allows runtimes and application bundles to be installed per-user, for instance.

-For more information on flatpak commands, see the :doc:`command-reference`
+For more information on flatpak commands, see the :doc:`flatpak-command-reference`

 Identifiers
 -----------